flyway/flywaydb.org/documentation/learnmore/existing.md

 Successfully cleaned schema "public" (execution time 00:01.404s) Successfully dropped post-schema database level objects (execution time 00:00.000s)</pre>

 ## Align the databases not cleaned with production

 Now you need to check all remaining databases (e.g. test).
 You must make sure that their structure (DDL) and reference data matches production exactly.
 This step is important, as all scripts destined for production will likely be applied to these databases first.
 For the scripts to succeed, the objects they migrate must be identical to what is present in production.

 ### Example

-We only have the Production instance that isn't being cleaned and is of course already aligned.
+We only have the Production database that isn't being cleaned and therefore have nothing to align.

 ### Give these databases a baseline version